 Elevation: 9,265 ft

-Climbing and access information for this peak is found on page 349.
+Climbing and access information for this peak is on Page 349 of the book.
 Livingston Douglas provided an extensive update for this big peak.
 Updated November 2018

-Mount Harrison is the highest point in the northern section of the Albion Range.
-A deluxe paved road leads to the top but the summit’s operational fire lookout.
+Mount Harrison is the highest point in the Northern Section of the Albion Range.
+A paved road leads to the top and the summit’s fire lookout.
 This road is the highest paved road in Idaho.
 The open slopes makes the summit approachable from almost any direction.
 You can find parking areas all along the road.
-Decide how far you want to hike, park and pick a line to the summit.
-Since the road goes by the Pomerelle Ski area you can get relatively high winter access if you are inclined to do a winter ascent.
+Decide how far you want to hike, park, and pick a line to the summit.
+Since the road goes by the Pomerelle Ski area, you can get relatively high Winter access if you are inclined to do a Winter ascent.
 Google Maps will give your precise directions to the summit.
+USGS Mount Harrison

 2018 Update by Livingston Douglas